Nordland Line: Hell−Bodø

-To get to Mo i Rana, the route crosses inland over Drevjedalen valley, passing by Drevvatnet, in order to reach Elsfjord (municipality) at the eponymous fjord and runs alongside its coastline via Bjerka to the main branch of Ranfjorden, where the mouth of Ranelva is located right at the fjord's northern end, in Mo i Rana.
+To get to Mo i Rana, the route crosses inland over Drevjedalen valley, passing by Drevvatnet, in order to reach Elsfjord at the eponymous fjord and runs alongside its coastline via Bjerka to the main branch of Ranfjorden, where the mouth of Ranelva is located right at the fjord's northern end, in Mo i Rana.
 Ranelvas valley acts as traffic corridor both for European route E6 and the railway and it then leads up to the crossing of Polar circle an, a little bit northwards, the line's summit at about 700m above sea level (Saltfjellet).
 Downhill, Saltelva valley is used until Rognan at Saltdalsfjorden.
 Again, the route runs alongside a fjord's flank northwards to Fauske, where it changes direction westwards to reach the end, Bodø.

 Operations

 There is a mix of both local, regional and long-distance passenger and freight traffic on the Nordland Line.
 SJ Norge operate a daily intercity through service between Trondheim and Bodø, supplemented with a night service on the same route.
 These are operated using Di 4 locomotives with B5 carriages.
 SJ also operates morning trains from Mo i Rana to Trondheim, and from Mosjøen to Bodø, with return in the afternoon.
 There are also seven additional trains in each direction from Rognan or Fauske to Bodø.
 These are all operated with Class 93 multiple units.
 Travel time between Trondheim and Bodø is 9 hours and 50 minutes, while the commuter service from Rognan to Bodø takes 1 hour and 5 minutes.

 South of Steinkjer SJ operates the Trøndelag Commuter Rail.
 It operates with a fixed hourly headway with some additional rush-hour services, in total nineteen services per day.
 These run to Trondheim and onwards along the Dovre Line to Lundamo Station.
 Travel time from Trondheim to Steinkjer is 2 hours and 6 minutes.
 The services are operated with Class 92 diesel multiple units.

 Intermodal cargo trains are operated by CargoNet.
 They run from Oslo and Trondheim, unloading containers in Mo i Rana, Fauske and Bodø.
 Cargolink's trains also carry cars.
 CargoNet operates two trains per day, using 11 hours and 35 minutes from Trondheim, and 20 hours from Oslo.
 Cargolink operates once per week.
 Since 2011 they have also operate iron ore trains through the Dunderland Valley to Mo i Rana.
 The 3,400-tonne trains consist of 35 hopper cars of ore.
 These operate six times per day, each taking 45 minutes.
 There are also some lumber trains, mostly operating out of Formofoss Lumber Terminal.
 CargoNet hauls using Vossloh Euro, while Cargolink uses Di 6 locomotives, respectively.